 - Proof of income: Most lenders expect to see W-2s, 1009s or recent pay stubs.

-- Expense information: The lender may request bank and credit card statements to determine what other financial obligations you have.
+- Expense information: Your lender may request bank and credit card statements to determine what other financial obligations you have.
 For example, most lenders will consider how much of your monthly income is already allocated to paying other debts.

 - Identification: You’ll need to prove who you are with your Social Security number and a government-issued ID, like a driver’s license or passport.